 Expansive organizations often share a common branding pain point: the need for a website collective that is flexible enough to accommodate a variety of present and future applications across departments, yet cohesive enough to tell a familial brand story.

-We began these sister projects by examining the branding strategy that was already in place for Temple Health's printed materials, working to translate the elements effectively to the web — and pushing them further in places where it felt appropriate.
+We began this project by examining the branding strategy that was already in place for Temple Health's printed materials, working to translate the elements effectively to the web — and pushing them further in places where it felt appropriate.

 Rather than looking at these projects as one-off designs, we approached them as if we were creating a toolbox of modular components that could be reused and reconfigured to work in many different iterations over time.
 This atomic design-based concept allowed us to frame the various content types available across these centers with a backbone of strong, consistent visual elements — including typography, colors, buttons, filter and form elements — that were repeated throughout.
 By keeping these basic elements extremely simple, they can be mixed and matched in many different combinations while still feeling as if they belong together.